ETS Proficiency Profile

 Where do I take the ETS Proficiency Profile?

 Students on the Tyler campus test in the Testing Center, UC 3160.
-The Testing Center will test Monday through Thursday between 8:30 a.m. and 7 p.m.
+The Testing Center will test Monday through Friday between 8:30 a.m. and 4 p.m. during the summer months.
 Limited seating is available and students are encouraged to allow one hour for the test.

 Students who test at the Longview University Center may contact Sarah Anderson, library assistant, at 903.663.8117 or Chris Martin, support services analyst, at 903.663.8114.